strayMat/causal-ml-course/docs/source/evaluation.rst

 Evaluation
 ==========

 The evaluation is based on a group project on real data making use of some important concepts seen in course.
-Run through the different steps of causal or predictive inference with machine learning on a dataset of your choice (see below for some propositions of dataset).
+Run through the different steps of causal or predictive inference with machine learning on a dataset of your choice (see below for some suggestions of dataset).

 You will be evaluated on two deliverables:

 - **Handing over a notebook** detailing both the formalization of your problem, the chosen methods to address the question of interest, and the results of your analysis.
 The notebook should be clear and well-structured, with a good balance between text and code.
-You can use either R or python or stata.
+You can use R or python or stata.
 For causal inference, you can use the `Double ML package <https://docs.doubleml.org/stable/>`__.

-- During the last session (April 1st), you will **present your work** to the class.
+- During the last session, you will **present your work** to the class.
 The presentation should be clear and concise, with a focus on the main results and the methodological choices you made.
 The presentation should be between 20 and 30 min.
 You can use a slide deck or a live demo of your notebook.

 ----------
 Enrollment